If you’re a first-time homebuyer with bad credit you may be wondering what options you have.

 1. Find a lender that works with bad credit

-3. FHA loans – The first time home buyer mortgage
+3. FHA loans – The perfect home loan for first-time homebuyers

-FHA loans are incredibly popular amongst first time home buyers.
-This is mainly because if you’re a first time home buyer with bad credit you still may qualify for an FHA home loan.
+FHA loans are incredibly popular amongst first-time buyers.
+This is mainly because if you’re a first-time buyer with bad credit you still may qualify for an FHA home loan.

 FHA Mortgage requirements

 - 3.5% downpayment (downpayment can be a gift from a relative)